Wollongong Central

+Wollongong Central is a large shopping centre in Wollongong, New South Wales, Australia.

 History

 Whilst Wollongong Central today is one complete shopping centre, it was originally two separate and distinct shopping centres.
 Crown Central shopping centre was constructed and opened in 1975 by the Abbey Capital Property Group on the northern side of Crown Street, taking the majority of the Crown Street frontage between Keira Street and Church Street.
 Crown Central featured the Venture department store, Franklins supermarket, Best & Less and 30 stores.

 In 1986, a joint venture between Wollongong City Council and Kern Corporation developed the Crown Gateway shopping centre on the site of the former Coles Building on the southern side of Crown Street, extending through to Burelli Street.
 Crown Gateway featured Grace Bros department store, Rebel Sport and 52 speciality stores.

-In 1996, GPT Group purchased Crown Central from the council and redeveloped the food court.
-In 1998 GPT acquired Crown Gateway from Wollongong City Council.
+In 1996, GPT purchased Crown Central from the council and redeveloped the food court.
+In 1998 GPT acquired Crown Gateway from the council.
 The pink arch entrance to Crown Street Mall was demolished and GPT then developed a pedestrian bridge to join the two centres, and re-branded the combined complex as Wollongong Central.
 The pedestrian bridge was completed in 2000.

 In 2009, the North building underwent extensive $20 million interior renovations which completely revamped the interior of the building, giving it a much more modern and classier look.
 The renovations were met with positive feedback.

-The North building was extensively modified on its western side to accommodate a pedestrian bridge linking it to the new West Keira building.
-The exterior of the shopping centre was also be modified to match the West Keira building.
+The north building was extensively modified on its western side to accommodate a pedestrian bridge linking it to the new West Keira building.
+The exterior of the shopping centre was also modified to match the West Keira building.